- Approval of the AMP program advisor (Dr. Martin Schuster; the faculty person who coordinates AMP activities)

 - Start graduate school transferring up to twelve graduate credits earned as an undergraduate.

-- Take additional coursework and thesis credits as described here (link to send page below)
+- Take additional coursework and thesis credits as described here (AMP Courses)

 Graduate Research Assistantships (GRAs) and other Financial Support

 Financing Your Accelerated Masters Program

 Students in this program may either self-fund their AMP Graduate training or possibly receive GRA support directly from the grant of their major professor.
 AMP students are not generally considered for GTAs, because the program is highly structured and the course load is high.

 The standard Microbiology Graduate Program resident tuition and fees for an academic year (2017-18) are $14054 – plus an initial matriculation fee of $350.
 A graduate research assistantship covers a stipend (0.30 to 0.49 FTE) and tuition per term or for the academic year.